sarahjkerr/nyc_comptroller_checkbook_nyc/README.md

 5. Zip everything back together in a tidy dataframe

 There's also a [Python package written by the Comptroller's Office](https://github.com/CityOfNewYork/Comptrollers-Checkbook).
 However, I wasn't quite able to get this working with 3.7 despite updating the docstrings as needed.
 It was published in 2013, and there are a handful of pull requests from 2015 still pending, so I don't think it'll be updated anytime soon.

-## Keep in Mind
-The documentation for the API is robust, but perhaps a little bit out of date.
-You may find that what's listed as an available combination of query parameters in the documentation isn't actually accepted by the API.
-For example, when querying contracts, you should be able to search by the 'all', 'expense', or 'revenue' categories.
-However, when attempting to actually do this, the API returns a failure stating that only the 'expense' category is allowable.
-There are a few other instances like this around the 'status' and response column values.

-**But never fear**, the API's results and error messages are very specific, and will tell you exactly what values are actually allowable, and which you need to change.
-For the response column values, you usually just need to remove the 'prime_contracts_' prefix before the value name.